zouppen/aoc-2024/log.md

 move.
 Making the code more generic in the way I didn't have a clue would've taken way longer.

-Had a lunch and other life related obstackles and then on the lunch break I had a clue to the impossible-sounding assignment.
+Had a lunch and other life related obstacles and then on the lunch break I had a clue to the impossible-sounding assignment.
 The wallhack could be done so that we do the same than in day 16 and calculate shortest distances to every node from both the start and the end.
 In